vangorra/python_withings_api/README.md

 Nokia Health API
 <https://developer.health.nokia.com/api/doc>

 Uses OAuth 2.0 to authenticate.
-You need to obtain a consumer key and consumer secret from Nokia by creating an application
+You need to obtain a client id and consumer secret from Nokia by creating an application
 here: <https://account.health.nokia.com/partner/add_oauth2>